 Roll (Cambridge: Da Capo Press, 2006); Rolling Stone, December 1, 2008,

-Ruby Bridges became famous in 1960 as the six-year-old who, escorted by federal marshals, integrated a formerly all-white school in New Orleans.
+Ruby Bridges became famous in 1960 as the six-year-old who, escorted by Federal marshals, integrated a formerly all-white school in New Orleans, Louisiana.
 Bridges was born on September 8, 1954 in Tylertown, Mississippi, to Lucille and Abon Bridges.
 She was the firstborn of eight children.
 Her parents worked as sharecroppers then when she was four they moved to New Orleans in 1958.
 One year later Ruby began kindergarten at Johnson Lockett Elementary, a segregated school.

 Ruby Bridges, Through My Eyes (New York: Scholastic, 1999): Jessie